apesurd/notes.CFA/Level2/InvestmentInAssociates.md

 - Technology transfers

 Accounting method used is [[EquityMethodForAccounting]]
+- Historical cost of investment + Financial performance of associate.

 > [!Note]  [[GAAP]] (all entities) and [[IFRS]] (VCs, MFs, Unit trusts, etc) both give investment an option to choose FVPL method as well.
 Choice must be made at initial recognition and is irrevocable.